 The device integrates a high-precision temperature sensor that can be used to measure the temperature of the cold junction.
 The temperature sensor mode is enabled by setting bit TS_MODE = 1 in the Config register.
-The accuracy of the overall temperature sensor depends on how accurately the ADS1118 can measure the cold junction, and hence, careful component placement and PCB layout considerations must be employed for designing an accurate thermocouple system.
+The accuracy of the overall temperature sensor depends on how accurately the ADS1018 can measure the cold junction, and hence, careful component placement and PCB layout considerations must be employed for designing an accurate thermocouple system.
 The ADS1118 Evaluation Module provides a good starting point and offers an example to achieve good cold-junction compensation performance.
-The ADS1118 Evaluation Module uses the same schematic as shown in Figure 50, except with only one thermocouple channel connected.
+The ADS1118 Evaluation Module uses the same schematic as shown in Figure 23, except with only one thermocouple channel connected.
 Refer to the application note, Precision Thermocouple Measurement With the ADS1118, SBAA189, for details on how to optimize your component placement and layout to achieve good cold-junction compensation performance.

 The calculation procedure to achieve cold-junction compensation can be done in several ways.
 A typical way is to interleave readings between the thermocouple inputs and the temperature sensor.
 That is, acquire one on-chip temperature result, T{CJ} , for every thermocouple ADC voltage measured, V{TC} .
-To account for the cold junction, first convert the temperature sensor reading within the ADS1118 to a voltage (V{CJ}) that is proportional to the thermocouple currently being used.
+To account for the cold junction, first convert the temperature sensor reading within the ADS1018 to a voltage (V{CJ}) that is proportional to the thermocouple currently being used.
 This process is generally accomplished by performing a reverse lookup on the table used for the thermocouple voltage-to-temperature conversion.
 Adding these two voltages yields the thermocouple-compensated voltage (V{Actual}), where $V{Actual} = V{CJ} + V{TC}$.
-V{Actual} is then converted to a temperature (T{Actual}) using the same NIST lookup table.
-A block diagram showing this process is given in Figure 51.
-Refer to the application note, Precision Thermocouple Measurement With the ADS1118, SBAA189, for a detailed explanation of this method.
+Then, V{Actual} is converted to a temperature (T{Actual}) using the same NIST lookup table.
+A block diagram showing this process is given in Figure 24.
+Refer to application note SBAA189 for a detailed explanation of this method.

-Figure 51.
-Software Flow Block Diagram
+Figure 24.
+Software-Flow Block Diagram

-Figure 52 and Figure 53 show the measurement results.
-The measurements are taken at $T_A = T{CJ} = 25^{\circ}$ C. A system offset calibration is performed at $T{TC} = 25^{\circ}$ C that equates to $V{TC} = 0$ V when $T{CJ} = 25^{\circ}$ C. No gain calibration was performed during the measurements.
-The data in Figure 52 are taken using a precision voltage source as the input signal instead of a thermocouple.
-The solid black line in Figure 53 is the respective temperature measurement error and is calculated from the data in Figure 52 using the NIST tables.
-The solid black line in Figure 53 is the measurement error due to the ADC gain and nonlinearity error.
-The dashed blue lines in Figure 53 include the guard band for the temperature sensor inaccuracy (±0.5°C), in addition to the device gain and nonlinearity error.
-Note that the measurement results in Figure 52 and Figure 53 do not account for the thermocouple inaccuracy that must also be considered while designing a thermocouple measurement system.
+Figure 25 and Figure 26 show the expected measurement results.
+A system offset calibration is performed at $T{TC} = 25^{\circ}C$ that equates to $V{TC} = 0$ V when $T{CJ} = 25^{\circ}C$.
+The dashed blue lines in Figure 25 show the maximum error guard band due to ADC gain and nonlinearity error.
+The dashed blue lines in Figure 26 show the corresponding temperature measurement error guard band calculated from the data in Figure 25 using the NIST tables.
+The dashed red lines in Figure 26 include the guard band for the temperature sensor inaccuracy (±1°C), in addition to the device gain and nonlinearity error.
+Note that the results in Figure 25 and Figure 26 do not account for the thermocouple inaccuracy that must also be considered while designing a thermocouple measurement system.